bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/public_class_fields.md

     console.log(instance.prefixField)
     // expected output: "prefixed field"

 When initializing fields `this` refers to the class instance under construction.
-Just as in public instance methods, if you're in a subclass you can access the superclass prototype using `super`.
+Just as in public instance methods, if you’re in a subclass you can access the superclass prototype using `super`.

     class ClassWithInstanceField {
       baseInstanceField = 'base field'